-Crank the room in until it is just 'snugged up'.
-Do not overcrank or you could damage the gear assembly.

-Fasten the travel strap before driving the vehicle to your dealer for service of the slideout mechanism.
+- Crank the room in until it is just 'snugged up'.
+Do not over-crank or you could damage the gear assembly. - Fasten the travel strap before driving the vehicle. - See your dealer for service of the slideout mechanism before using again.